 Edna is known for their fresh local seafood and brunch on a frequently changing menu.

 Did you know?
 The name Edna stands for “Eat, Drink, Nourish, Always”.

 There are 60 seats consisting of a few tables by the entrance next to the windows, a bar area with seating, a communal table across the bar, and more tables across the open kitchen.

-So if you want to take photos of food, be sure to come earlier to grab the window seating.
+If you want to take photos of food at Edna, be sure to come earlier to grab the window seating.